 Mad Dog Construction continues to be led by our founding member and President, Laurie Dozier, and his partner Kelly S. Dozier, who've been a driving force of the company for 25 years.
-We currently have two Project Managers, a Field Operations Manager, three superintendents and a fantastic support staff that ensures each project is completed with the same attention to detail and quality.
+We currently have two Project Managers, six Superintendents and a fantastic support staff that ensures each project is completed with the same attention to detail and quality.

 Since the early 1970’s, Mad Dog Construction has been a leader in quality, client service and environmentally sensitive construction.
 The innovative style and impeccable craftsmanship of the founding group of worker/owners, who incorporated under the name Mad Dog in 1977, has resulted in an experienced construction management team that remains committed to the original values of our founders.

 As founding members of the Miccosukee Land Co-op our first design/build projects were our own homes.
 Early collective works included heavy timber residential construction, custom millwork packages, architectural stairs, prefabricated hot tub kits and a geodesic dome.
 So different were the designs, materials and methods that in 1974 the Leon County Chief Building Official changed the original name of MD Construction on a building permit to Mad Dog.
 In 1977 we incorporated the name Mad Dog Design and Construction Company and the rest is history.